gelisam/slides/slides.md

 # Klister

   1. The goal
-v 2.
-Straightforward but incorrect approach
+> 2. Straightforward but incorrect approach
-    2.1.
-Expand then type-check
-    2.2.
-Type-check then expand
   3. Working but non-confluent approach
   4. The solution